-- The materials and techniques used in their statues
+- The materials and techniques behind their statues

-- The cultural impact of gods like Zeus, Hera, and Poseidon
+- The influence of deities like Zeus, Hera, and Poseidon

 - Historical Context and Evolution of Worship